The Platinum Card® from American Express is best for jetsetters who travel enough to justify the high price of admission.

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 Our quick take: The Platinum Card® from American Express is the king of luxury rewards travel cards, perfect for demanding travelers who place a high degree of value on perks like lounge access and complimentary elite status.

 - Industry-leading 5x earnings on airfare and prepaid hotels booked on amextravel.com.

 - Complimentary elite status at Hilton, Marriott and select car rental agencies.

 - More lounge access than you can shake a stick at.

-- Possible to recoup the $550 annual fee with included credits.
+- Possible to recoup some of the annual fee with included credits.

-Current welcome bonus: Earn 60,000 bonus points after making $5,000 in purchases within the first 3 months of opening the account.
+Current welcome bonus: Earn 100,000 bonus points after making $6,000 in purchases within the first six months of opening the account.